SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 rat 10\|bat 20\|cat 30\|dog 40
 [/input]
 [output]
-You slew rat.
+You have slayed a rat.
-You slew bat.
+You have slayed a bat.
-You slew cat.
+You have slayed a cat.
 You died!
 Killed by dog.
 Best room: 4
 [/output]